Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux-brightgreen)
 ![Development Stage](https://img.shields.io/badge/development-Alpha-yellow)

-**KalaWindow** is a C++20 multimedia framework library for **Windows**, built for native desktop applications ranging from lightweight tools to full-featured game engines.
+**KalaWindow** is a C++20 window library for **Windows**, built for native desktop applications for Windows with support coming for Linux in the future.

+**KalaWindow** creates and owns the OpenGL 3.3 context but shader binding, swapping GL buffers, making context to current, checking if context is current, other GL related functions and GL core functions (+ the wgl and glx ones) must come from your GL library like [KalaGraphics](https://github.com/kalakit/kalagraphics) or another GL source.
+This way **KalaWindow** stays purely a GL context initializer and a window library with input and a message loop and nothing more. **KalaGraphics** also provides a full UI framework with a widget system.

+[KalaAudio](https://github.com/kalakit/kalaaudio) is recommended to be used for audio playback and audio streaming.

 Features built into **KalaWindow**:
 - windowing with support for multiple windows